-APIs resolve onto database calls, so can affect clients using the API.
+APIs resolve onto database calls.
+Database changes can affect API users.
 The impact is different for schema resources as opposed to the resources that you explicitly define.

 Schema Resources Reflect Schema Changes

+CA Live API Creatorcreates from schema tables, views, and stored procedures when you create your API and connect to a database.
 Clients that are using schema resources see all schema changes.
-New tables/columns may not affect applications, and renamed/deleted objects may or may not affect them, depending on whether they were referenced.
+The tables/columns that you add might not affect applications, and renamed/deleted objects might or might not affect them, depending on whether they are referenced.

 Resources Affected Only by Changes to Referenced Objects